MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Planner/Get-MgGroupPlannerPlanDetail.md

 # Get-MgGroupPlannerPlanDetail

 ## SYNOPSIS
-Retrieve the properties and relationships of a **plannerPlanDetails** object.
+Retrieve the properties and relationships of a plannerPlanDetails object.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaGroupPlannerPlanDetail](/powershell/module/Microsoft.Graph.Beta.Planner/Get-MgBetaGroupPlannerPlanDetail?view=graph-powershell-beta)

 ## SYNTAX